-If a taxpayer disagrees with the assessed value of his or her property, he/she may file an appeal for reduction of the assessed value on the current local roll during the regular filing period for that year.
+If a taxpayer disagrees with the assessed value of his or her property, he/she may file an appeal for a reduction of the assessed value on the current local roll during the regular filing period for that year.
 Appeal applications must be filed between July 2nd and September 15th in order to request a hearing with the Assessment Appeals Board (AAB).
-The AAB is a three-member panel that conducts hearings on property assessment disputes between the taxpayer and the Assessor-Recorder.
+The AAB is a three-member panel, under the jurisdiction of the County Board of Supervisors, which conducts hearings on property assessment disputes between the taxpayer and the Assessor-Recorder.
 The chart below shows the historic activity of assessment appeals over the last five years.
 The Assessor-Recorder's office saw an increase in the number of appeals filed during between 2000 and 2002 when the economy began to slow.
-As it improved after 2004, the number of appeals filed declined and continues to do so.
-As fewer appeals are filed, our office has more time to close old appeals, hence the numbers we see below wherein the number of appeals filed was 43% below the number of appeals closed during the 2005-2006 fiscal year - a reverse in the trend from previous years.
-You can link to more information on the Assessment Appeals Board through the Board of Supervisors homepage on the City's website.
+As it improved after 2004, the number of appeals filed declined.
+This year we have seen the first increase since 2002; a trend which may continue with the recent slowdown in the housing market.